 Despite its reputation as the ‘Holy City’, modern Jerusalem does cut loose with its own unique vibe of nightlife and multitude of activities to keep backpackers entertained.
 There’s no shortage of social hostels in Jerusalem, craft breweries, and delectable street eats to accompany the history and old-world goodness.

 The Mahane Yehuda Market, often referred to as “The Shuk”, is the top place to go in Jerusalem for a feed.
 It’s a twisting shantytown of vendors peddling spices, souvenirs, and all manner of delicious cuisines.
 When night falls, the markets truly come alive; Ultra-Orthodox trawl the crowds for loose change, buskers perform for theirs, and the whole energy surges with electricity.

 Or if you prefer a more placid sundowner, climb the Mount of Olives over in East Jerusalem for absolutely killer views.
 When the sun sets and the streaks of orange and red light up the primeval stones of Jerusalem’s cityscape, that’s when the city truly feels hallowed.

 Backpacking the Old City of Jerusalem

-There is possibly no place on earth brimming with as much spiritual and religious significance for multiple religions as the Old City of Jerusalem.
-The Old City is jam-packed with historic sites.
-The entire walled “city” is a UNESCO World Heritage Site in fact.
+As if the sheer complexity of Jerusalem wasn’t enough, then you have its inner sanctum.
+There is quite possibly no place on earth brimming with as much spiritual significance for so many religions as the Old City of Jerusalem.

 Visiting the Temple Mount